Apple cheesecake shortbread cookies present the fantastic flavors of apple cheesecake in an easy to make slice and bake shortbread cookie!

 Servings: makes about 4 dozen cookies

-For this year’s apple party, I decided to bring shortbread slice-and-bake cookies.
-Who doesn’t love cookies?
-These apple cheesecake shortbread cookies are unique, flavorful, and full of the flavors of fall.
+These apple cheesecake shortbread slice-and-bake cookies are unique, flavorful, and full of the flavors of fall.
 You’ll love the bits of apple in every bite, and the crunchy walnuts around the edges.

 The cookies are made with dried apples so they retain their crispness.
 Fresh apples would add too much moisture.
 Flavored with lots of cinnamon and nutmeg, the buttery cream cheese dough is easy to make.